Xaraxia/slurm-wait/README.md

 Built with the assistance of Claude.AI

 YMMV, this is incomplete at this time.
+The easiest way to run this is with Anaconda as it will have all the required packages.